 When Athens was young, in the 7th century BC, Samos was already a political, economic, and naval power.
 In the next century, during Polycrates's reign, it was noted for its arts and sciences and was the expanded site of the vast Temple of Hera, one of the Seven Wonders of the Ancient World.
 The Persian Wars led to the decline of Samos, however, which fell first under Persian rule, and then became subordinate to the expanding power of Athens.
 Samos was defeated by Pericles in 439 BC and forced to pay tribute to Athens.

 Pirates controlled this deserted island after the fall of the Byzantine Empire, but in 1562 an Ottoman admiral repopulated Samos with expatriates and Orthodox believers.
-It languished under the sun for hundreds of years until tobacco and shipping revived the economy in the 19th century.
+The island languished under the sun until tobacco and shipping revived the economy in the 19th century.

 Since the late 1990s Samos has become popular with European package tourists, particularly in July and August.
-Thankfully the curving terrain allows you to escape the crowds easily and feel as if you are still in an undiscovered Eden.
+The curving terrain allows you to escape the crowds easily and feel as if you are still in an undiscovered Eden.